-Chop up your choice of non-leafy, raw vegetables in bite sized chunks.
-Squeeze half a lime or lemon over the mixture, and stir.
-Pour olive oil over the mixture and stir.
+Chop up your choice of non-leafy, raw vegetables into bite sized chunks.
+Squeeze half a lime or lemon, and pour olive oil over the mixture and stir.
 The combination of citrus juice and olive oil helps to preserve the salad.
 It'll stay fresh for at least three days, if not four.

 My favourite is Greek Salad:

 - Bell pepper

 Nothing can compare to fresh herbs!
 Keep basil, oregano, rosemary, thyme, and chives growing on a sunny ledge.
 Add to your salad just before serving.

 Take any two, or three vegetables, a choice of meat, beans, or nuts, and add spices.
 Then grate cheese on top, bake, and voila, you have a casserole!

 By casserole, I also mean that you could make chili, or stew, or tomato sauce to pour over pasta.

 Roast up a bunch of chicken breasts, or thighs.
 Or a whole chicken.
 Slow cook a roast beef in your crock-pot.
 Cook up a ham.
 Bake a salmon.

 Organic, grass fed, pasture raised, free run/range ... make sure your grocery choices tick as many boxes as possible.

 Add slices to your sandwich, or over your salad.